Where are Your Limiting Beliefs?

 Why were we given that skill?
-Why were we given that power?
+What is the reason we given that power?
 I choose to believe it’s to use it.
 To think about what we think about.
 Join me in pushing pause on our busy life to actually think about the answer to this and other questions in this blog post.

 Life is meant to be lived in full vibrancy; At full volume.
 We are not meant to live in busy, stressed out bodies just trying to make it through the day.

-We’re not meant to be miserable.
+It’s not my belief that we are not meant to be miserable.
 We’re meant to experience joy.
-We’re not meant to be chronically stressed out.
+I don’t believe we are meant to be chronically stressed out.
 We’re meant to live lives full of wonder and excitement.

 Part of my mission is to be a vision of what is possible: as a mom, as a working woman, as a married woman, as a human.
 I want to live a life that allows othersto look at what they think is possible for their life and blow that out of the water.